williamdavie/Exciton-fine-structure-in-perovskites/src/scripts/README.md

-This folder includes a set of examples and scripts used throughout my analysis.
+This folder contains the scripts used for the creation of figures and analysis in my report.

+Other code in ./src is considered general for anyone using QE while this code is specific to my work and the analysis i present.

-./scriptdata includes all necessary data to run these scripts.
+./scriptdata includes some necessary data to run these scripts.